Cool Folks Doing Their Things

 - Max Kreminski thinks about creativity, HCI, PCG, and narrativity

-- Shoshin writes about Emacs and makes tunes.
+- Shoshin is an Emacs wizard and makes tunes.